MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/make-grids-lists-editable-custom-control.md

     3. In the **Default View** list, select the data source for the lookup field.

-    4. If you want to limit the records displayed, select the **Only show records where** check box, and then select your criteria from the list, and then click **OK**.
+    4. If you want to limit the records displayed, select the **Only show records where** check box, and then select your criteria from the list, and then select **OK**.

  ![Add lookup in Editable Grid control](../customize/media/add-lookup-in-editable-grid-control.png "Add lookup in Editable Grid control")

-6. If you have a nested grid, click the pencil button for **Nested grid view**, and then select the entity and view for the nested grid.
+6. If you have a nested grid, select the pencil button for **Nested grid view**, and then select the entity and view for the nested grid.
 For the **Nested grid parent ID** select the relationship for the entities.
 For example, the ParentAccountID field connects the **Account** and **Contact** entities.

     > [!NOTE]
     >  Nested grids are only available for phones and tablets, not the web.

-7. If you don’t want to allow the user to group data by any column in the view (you want to save space, for example), in the **Group by Column** row, click the pencil button, and then in the **Configure Property “Group by Column”** dialog box, select **Disabled**, and then click **OK**.
+7. If you don’t want to allow the user to group data by any column in the view (you want to save space, for example), in the **Group by Column** row, select the pencil button, and then in the **Configure Property “Group by Column”** dialog box, select **Disabled**, and then select **OK**.

     > [!TIP]
     >  This is mostly useful for subgrids on forms.

-8. If you want to add [!INCLUDE[pn_JavaScript](../includes/pn-javascript.md)] events, click the **Events** tab, and then select the appropriate entities, fields, and events. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use editable grids (developer)](../developer/customize-dev/use-editable-grids-dynamics-365.md).
+8. If you want to add [!INCLUDE[pn_JavaScript](../includes/pn-javascript.md)] events, select the **Events** tab, and then select the appropriate entities, fields, and events. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Use editable grids (developer)](../developer/customize-dev/use-editable-grids-dynamics-365.md).

  ![Add events in Editable Grid control](../customize/media/add-events-in-editable-grid-control.png "Add events in Editable Grid control")

-9. To save your work, click **Save** on the action bar.
+9. To save your work, select **Save** on the action bar.

-10. When you’re ready to make changes available to your team, click **Publish** on the action bar.
+10. When you’re ready to make changes available to your team, select **Publish** on the action bar.

 11. To test your changes, go to the view you specified in step 5, and then make some in-line editing changes.